 Debate and Speech: Participating in debate and speech can help middle and high school students become more effective communicators, ethical individuals, critical thinkers, and leaders.
 Under the leadership of Michael Yeakey, who is one of about 300 coaches to receive the Distinguished Service Key from the National Forensic League since 1925, Bethany students have advanced to state and national qualifying tournaments.

-Performing Arts: Bethany has an extensive music and theater curriculum (required for grades 4-9) that includes upper level Band, Orchestra, Choir, and a performing arts troupe (Emmaus) that also require some outside of class commitment.
+Performing Arts: Bethany has an extensive music and theater curriculum (required for grades 4-9) that includes upper level Band, Orchestra, and Choir.
 Our choirs receive first-place ratings at district contests and have earned some of the highest sight-reading marks in the state.
 Students can further explore their gifts and interests with other outside the classroom opportunities.
 Middle school students can participate in a handbell choir, ensembles, and drama; high school students can participate in drama or musical theater.